Who (might have) met whom

 • 1906 - 2005: Hans Bethe icon

-Hans Albrecht Bethe (2/7/1906 - 6/3/2005) was a German-American physicist who made contributions to nuclear physics, astrophysics, quantum electrodynamics and solid-state physics, and recipient of the Nobel Prize in Physics in 1967, known for quantum electrodynamics and stellar nucleosynthesis.
+Hans Albrecht Bethe (2/7/1906 - 6/3/2005) was a German-American physicist who made contributions to nuclear physics, astrophysics, quantum electrodynamics and solid-state physics, and recipient of the Nobel Prize in Physics in 1967, known for Bethe–Weizsäcker formula and Mott–Bethe formula.

 • 1906 - 1975: Dmitri Shostakovich icon